 Students are required to complete three Level I Fieldwork experiences with one each in mental health, community practice, and pediatric or adult settings.
 The Level I Fieldwork is completed concurrently with the semester in which the relevant coursework is taken.
 Students are also required to complete two separate, 12 week long Level II Fieldwork experiences in two different settings.

 Personal health insurance is required for all students in this program.
 Students may select the university insurance coverage or a private company as long as the coverage meets that of the University policy.

-As part of Level I and II fieldwork placements, students will be required to complete a current criminal background check and fingerprinting as part of their requirements.
+As part of Level I and II fieldwork placements, students will be required to complete an annual criminal background check and fingerprinting as part of their requirements.
 If a student has been convicted of a felony and is uncertain if his or her conviction may jeopardize potential board certification, he or she should participate in NBCOT's Character Review Process and should complete the Early Determination Review to determine eligibility to sit for the NBCOT exam (required for licensure).
 Students should also check with the Maine State Licensure Bureau regarding eligibility for certification and licensure in the state.

 ACOTE and NBCOT: